 It's true that SaaS businesses don't have to deal with the friction that other types of companies face.
 Unlike packages shipped from a Shopify store, their products don't get stopped at the border by customs inspectors.
 Executives are not concerned with locating manufacturing facilities close to ports or transportation conduits.
 And SaaS businesses are largely immune to duties and tariffs, although not to taxes.

 The truth is that within the 'go global' mantra lies a single critical assumption.
 An unspoken assumption which I think is largely responsible for their global success and scale.
 It is not that their business model alone - SaaS - makes them well suited to international expansion.
-It is also about their value proposition.
+It is their value proposition.

 They succeeded not because they are a SaaS business, but mainly because the value proposition of their business holds global appeal.
 Successful global companies have a global value proposition.